Nevada School Choice Roadmap

 Nevada Charter Schools

 Families in Nevada can also choose public charter schools.
+In Nevada, 13.1% of all K-12 students attend a public charter school.
 Like traditional public schools, charter schools are public, free, and usually have no requirements for entry.
 What distinguishes charter schools is they have extra freedom to innovate with learning methods and are accountable to authorizing bodies for results.

-Nevada has more than 80 charter schools families can choose from.
+Nevada has about 90 charter schools families can choose from.
 Each school has a charter which explains the school’s purpose and what specific community need it serves.
 That could be providing a STEAM program or offering a rigorous, literacy-based curriculum.
 If there are more families seeking admittance to a charter school than there are seats, a lottery system (like drawing random names out of a hat!) is often used to determine admittance.
+In Nevada, public charter schools don’t currently receive state transportation funding, so in many cases families must transport their charter students.

-A great resource for learning about these options is the Charter School Association of Nevada.
+A great resource for learning more about charter schools is the Charter School Association of Nevada.

 Nevada Magnet Schools